black and white bed linen

 Giving back

-Each spoon is made from fresh, still wet "green wood" branches that fall during storms or routine tree trimming.
+The spoon wood comes from fresh, still wet "green wood" branches that fall during storms or routine tree trimming.
 This wood would normally go to waste, but using it for spoons allows the trees to live on!

-The hand-carved shape of each spoon is dictated by the natural shape of the wood which, just like the unique trees they are from, means no two spoons are alike and are a joy to hold in your hand while you cook!
+The hand-carved shape of each spoon is dictated by the natural shape of the wood which, just like the unique trees they are from, means no two spoons are alike.
+They are also finished with non-toxic, 100% food-safe finish to ensure they last for years to come!

 Spoonweather